mcjazzyfunky/js-surface/README.md

 ### Motivation

-* Use the exact same code to implement React, Preact and js-surface components.
+* Use the same code to implement React, Preact and js-surface components.
-  Write a component and decide at build time what UI library shall be used
+  Write a component and decide at build time what UI library shall be used (depending on the complexity of your components, it's possible that conditional compilation/inclues/excludes will be necessary)

 * Reacts provides the possibility for a sophisticated validation of the components' properties, which is great.